This information will help you learn about delirium. It will also help you care for a friend or family member with delirium.

 Once the cause of the delirium is found, treatment can start.
 If the person is upset or nervous, they may be given medication to help them relax.
 Medical equipment that isn’t needed will be taken out of their room to help them feel safer.
 Some people will also have someone in their room to make sure they’re safe such as a nursing assistant.Back to top

 How to Help a Person with Delirium

 There are many ways you can help a person with delirium.
 You can help them by:

 - Encouraging them to rest and sleep.

 - Encouraging them to get up and sit in a chair during the day.

 - Encouraging them to work with a physical or occupational therapist.
-The therapist can help them get out of bed and move around.

 - Helping them eat and drink.